vectordotdev/timber-io/_docs/everything-else/cloud-watch.md

 ---
 category: Timber for Everything Else
 category_order: 4
-title: Cloud Watch (coming soon)
+title: Cloud Watch (beta)
 page_order: 2
 ---

-Coming soon!
+Timber for Cloud Watch is in beta.
+If you're interested in joining, please email us at [beta@timber.io](mailto:beta@timber.io).
+You can also start a chat below.